-Once it appears as though the visually impacted soil has been removed within the planned excavation areas (Figure 3), soil samples will be collected for PCB, BTEX, and DRO analysis to confirm that impacted soils have sufficiently been removed.
-Samples will be collected from one base and one sidewall location in each excavation.
-Should the volume of an excavation exceed approximately ten cubic yards, additional samples may be collected.
+Once it appears as though the visually impacted soil has been removed within the planned excavation areas (Figure 3), soil samples will be collected from the base and sidewalls of each excavation and analyzed for PCBs, VOCs and DRO to confirm that impacted soils have sufficiently been removed.
 An expedited turnaround time (24 hours) for samples will be requested, so a decision can quickly be made as to whether additional excavation is required or backfilling, compaction and grading can begin.

-With the exception of DRO, analytical results will be compared to MPCA's Tier I Residential Soil Reference Values (SRVs).
-The Tier I SRV for PCBs is 1.2 mg/kg while the SRVs for benzene, ethylbenzene, toluene, and total xylenes are 1.5 mg/kg, 200 mg/kg, 107 mg/kg, and 110 mg/kg, respectively.
-Since there is not an SRV for DRO, an action level of 50 parts-per-million will be used per MPCA Petroleum Remediation Program Guidance Document #3.01.
+With the exception of DRO, analytical results will be compared to MPCA's Residential Soil Reference Values (SRVs).
+Since there is not an SRV for DRO, an action level of 50 parts-permillion will be used.
 Should any of the samples exceed their respective criteria, the suspect area will be further subdivided and re-sampled (at the previous sampling locations) to narrow down the problem area.
 Only the parameter(s) which exceeded their criteria will be analyzed again.
 After the problem area has been identified (as confirmed by re-sampling), that portion of the excavation will be excavated and disposed.
 If the analytical results from re-sampling do not exceed the appropriate criteria, the material will be left in place.